Ken Wharton

 Frederick Charles Kenneth Wharton (21 March 1916 – 12 January 1957) was a British racing driver from Smethwick, England.
 He competed in off-road trials, hillclimbs, and rallying, and also raced sports cars and single-seaters.
 He began racing in the new National 500cc Formula in his own special, and later acquired a Cooper.
 His World Championship Grand Prix debut was at the 1952 Swiss event, run to Formula 2 regulations, where he started from 13th position on the grid and finished 4th.
 He participated in a total of 15 World Championship Grands Prix, from which he scored three championship points.

 On 17 August 1935, he was involved in a crash at Donington Park while driving an Austin in an 850 c.c. race.
-The incident, which saw him overturn at Red-gate corner occurred on lap one of five.
+The incident, which saw him overturn at Redgate corner occurred on lap one of five.
 Wharton escaped with abrasions to the arm.